-Log-in with your user data and click in the left sided menu on the entry 'Smart Phones, Tablets & Other Devices'.
+Log-in with your user data and click in the upper menu on the entry 'My Devices'.

-A L2TP or PPTP connection can naturally just be configured with exactly one server address.
-So the next thing to do is to choose the country you want to surf from (the server inside this country will be chosen automatically by CyberGhost as being the most convenient available server).
+Any single L2TP or PPTP connection can naturally just be configured with exactly one server address.
+So the next thing to do is to choose the country you want to surf from (the server inside this country will be chosen automatically by CyberGhost as the most convenient server available).

 Now start your Linux L2TP/IPSec or PPTP configuration.
 The way to get to the right settings will most certainly vary between different distributions, but the main steps are nearly everywhere more or less identical.

 First open your general settings, e.g. with the Chakra distribution via 'Start menu > System Settings'.
 Here you will find most certainly a section called 'Network Settings'.
 That's the one to open.
 Using Ubuntu it's 'System > Settings > Network Connections'.